AdamISZ/aut-ct/README.md

 The application's architecture is based around the idea of a (potentially always-on) daemon acting as an RPC server, for clients to request actions from.
 This allows easier usage by external applications written in different environments/languages etc., and means that such clients do **not** need to have implemented any of the custom cryptographic operations.

-Currently the application supports three specific distinct RPC requests, represented by the modes `prove`, `verify` and `newkeys`.
+Currently the application (ignoring the audit function, which is separately explained [here](./auditor-docs/)), supports three specific distinct RPC requests, represented by the modes `prove`, `verify` and `newkeys`.

-The RPC server will often takes some considerable time to start up (1-2 minutes e.g.) (loading precomputation tables and constructing the Curve Tree), and then serves on port as specified with `-p` at host specified with `-H` (default 127.0.0.1:23333).
+The RPC server will take some time to start up (30 seconds is typical - loading precomputation tables and constructing the Curve Tree), and then serves on port as specified with `-p` at host specified with `-H` (default 127.0.0.1:23333).

 Additionally, a server can serve the proving and verification function for multiple different contexts simultaneously, by extending the comma-separated list as shown above.
 Each item in the list must have a different context label, and the keyset files for each can be the same or different, as desired.